giopiro99/giopiro99/README.md

 Currently Web Developer at AND SRL

-Passionate about algorithms, C programming, bash scripting, and AI.
+Passionate about C/C++ programming, back-end, infrastructures.

 ---